 The Antey 2500 system is an upgraded version of the S-300 missile aerial defense system.
 It can destroy aircraft, ballistic and cruise missiles flying at a range of up to 250 km and a height of up to 25 km.

-The 9K37 Buk missile system is designed to hit aircraft, cruise missiles and unmanned aerial vehicles (UAVs) flying at distances of up to 30 miles and altitudes of up to 15 miles.
+The 9K37 Buk missile system is designed to hit aircraft, cruise missiles and unmanned aerial vehicles (UAVs) flying at distances of up to 30 miles up and altitudes of up to 15 miles.
 Egypt is the third buyer of the Russian air defense system after Venezuela and Iran.

-Russia is aggressively marketing upgraded weapons and aerial defense systems in the Middle East.
-ROSTEC exhibited and demonstrated the new Antey 2500 and upgraded Buk-2 missile system to Middle Eastern and African customers in Abu Dhabi early in 2014.
+Russia is aggressively marketing upgraded weapons and aerial defense systems in the Middle East. and ROSTEC exhibited and demonstrated the new Antey 2500 and upgraded Buk-2 missile system to Middle Eastern and African customers in Abu Dhabi early in 2014.